Udhaya (film): Production

-Azhagam Perumal, an assistant to director Mani Ratnam in the 1990s, made his directorial debut with the project.
+Azhagam Perumal, an assistant to director Mani Ratnam in the 1990s, was supposed to make his directorial debut with the project.
 Simran was signed on to be a part of the film and the team began shoot as early as November 1998, with former Chief Election Commissioner of India, T. N. Seshan, also said to portray a key role.
 An item number was shot in 2000 with Vijay and Sophia Haque for the film.
+Producer Natarajan later replaced Seshan.

-The film's delay led to Azhagam Perumal being labelled by the media as an "unlucky director", also as his first film Mudhal Mudhalaaga starring Arvind Swamy and Karisma Kapoor had also failed to take off.
+The film's delay led to Azhagam Perumal being labelled by the media as an "unlucky director", as his first film prior to this, which was supposed to be Mudhal Mudhalaaga starring Arvind Swamy and Karisma Kapoor had also failed to take off.
 He however signed on to direct Dumm Dumm Dumm, a film produced by Mani Ratnam, which became a commercial success.

-Simran briefly announced her retirement from films after her marriage in December 2003 with producer Natarajan filing a case against the actress for failure to participate in shoot.
+Simran briefly announced her retirement from films after her marriage in December 2003 with Natarajan filing a case against the actress for failure to participate in shoot.
 As the film finally geared up for release in the summer of 2004, trade pundits were insistent that despite the presence of Vijay's other big budget film, Ghilli, time should be allotted to publicise Udhaya too.
 Eventually the films released a month apart.

-Release

-The film released on 26 March 2004.
-It didn't get a good opening and was a below average performance in the box office.
-The satellite rights of the film were sold to Jaya TV.